liveforensics/Pdb-Magician/README.md

 The parser always extracts all the constants and enums.

-If all went well you should see PbdConstants.cs, PdbEnums.cs and PdbStructures.cs in your specified output folder along with the LiveForensics.Symbols.dll library.
+If all went well you should see MxSymbols.cs, PbdConstants.cs, PdbEnums.cs and PdbStructures.cs in your specified output folder along with the LiveForensics.Symbols.dll library.